mukamel-lab/SingleCellFusion_EnhancerPaper/README.md

 **Run your data**

-You need to replace our example data `demo/data` with your own data.
+You need to replace our example data folder `demo/data` with your own data.
 As in `demo/data`, you would need:
 - a gene list
 - an enhancer list
 - a list of enhancer and gene pairs to examine (default uses all pairs within 1Mbp)